Updated on December 31, 2019

-At present, the New Hampshire Lottery hasn’t licensed any operators.
+At present, the New Hampshire Lottery has only licensed two operators.
 A bidding process will take place, during which the regulator will assess the business credentials of each candidate.
-It’s expected that the first New Hampshire sportsbooks will go live in 2020.
+The two companies that have won that bid so far are DraftKings and Introlat.

-However, as a customer, you can expect to find five online/mobile New Hampshire sportsbooks and 10 retail outlets.
+However, as a customer, you can expect to find five online/mobile New Hampshire sportsbooks and 10 retail outlets when the market has fully matured.
 These provisions have been made clear in HB480, as has the clause that anyone aged 18+ can bet on sports within state lines.

 An important aspect to note about land-based sports betting locations in New Hampshire is that they will first have to be approved by local voters.
-Cities such as Seabrook, Nashua, Concord, Manchester, Laconia, Franklin, Berlin, and Dover have all put retail sports betting on their next ballot.
-Most cities will have their vote in November of 2019.
+Cities such as Somersworth, Laconia, Berlin, Claremont, and Manchester have already approved them in November of 2019.

 What are the best legal sportsbooks in New Hampshire?

 At this stage, we can’t say which retail or online sports betting sites are the best in New Hampshire as none have opened yet.